logiclrd/ASPNetCoreDocumentation/ASPNetCoreStreaming.md

       return InvokeAsyncImplementation(context);
   }

+  static readonly byte[] JSONArrayStart = new byte[] { (byte)'[' };
+  static readonly byte[] JSONArraySeparator = new byte[] { (byte)',' };
+  static readonly byte[] JSONArrayEnd = new byte[] { (byte)']' };

   async Task InvokeAsyncImplementation(HttpContext context) {
+    await context.HttpContext.Response.Write(JSONArrayStart, context.HttpContext.RequestAborted);

+    bool isFirstItem = true;

+    await foreach (T item in _dataSource.WithCancellation(context.HttpContext.RequestAborted))
+    {
+      if (!isFirstItem)
+        await context.HttpContext.Response.Write(JSONArraySeparator, context.HttpContext.RequestAborted);

+      var itemJson = JsonConvert.SerializeObject(item);

-    await _dataSource.WriteToStreamAsync(context.Response.Body);
+      await context.HttpContext.Response.WriteAsync(itemJson, context.HttpContext.RequestAborted);

+      isFirstItem = false;
     }

+    await context.HttpContext.Response.Write(JSONArrayEnd, context.HttpContext.RequestAborted);
   }
+}
 ```

 ## Raw Data

-The preceding examples have used an abstract `IDataSource` object as the source of data to be written to the request body stream.
-In most applications, the exact data type will be known and will be the same for all requests.
-One common form of data is a raw byte stream, for instance from the output of a video codec or the creation of a file archive (provided that the format supports being written from start to finish without seeking).
+Sometimes the data returned by a service is not a structured object that be returned e.g. as JSON, but a raw byte stream.
+For instance, this may be from the output of a video codec or the creation of a file archive (provided that the format supports being written from start to finish without seeking).

 When writing raw data to the underlying stream, it will be necessary for this data to be provided in chunks that can be sent to the client in a loop.
 For instance, if the source of the data is another `Stream` object from which the data to be sent to the client is read, the loop might look like this:

-> WARNING: Incomplete code example.
-Do not use as-is.

 ```
-// This code example is incomplete.
-Please read to the end of the article for a complete discussion.

 HttpContext httpContext = ...;
 Stream sourceStream = ...;